 - Shop Around for Insurance: If it’s been a few years since you looked at your insurance options (and you found out your insurance has skyrocketed), then put it in your calendar to shop around.

 There you have it – you can now set up your own State of Your Financial Union date night.
-Just imagine the clarity you’re going to get around your finances, plus some tools to help with managing your finances as a couple BETTER (read: less arguments, more efficiencies, and playing up each other’s strengths).
+Just imagine the clarity you’re going to get around your finances, plus some new financial skills and tools to help with managing your money together BETTER (read: less arguments, less financial dishonesty, more efficiencies, and playing up each other’s strengths).